Sophie Cassar, Self Restraint, (archival prints), 2024. Inkjet on cotton rag. Dimensions variable. Photography: Amy May Stuart. Photo: Thomas McCammon

 Installation view of Sophie Cassar, Sutures, Footscray Community Arts, Melbourne.
 Photo: Thomas McCammon

 It is perhaps worth mentioning that Stuart and Cassar are active members of a community of artists advocating for disability rights.
 Stuart regularly beautifully documents friends’ exhibitions (many artists choose to have her shoot their exhibitions on film to complement the standard documentation commissioned by institutions).
 Cassar centres this relationship and community as a methodology for subverting the subjugation or alienation often associated with being a patient.
 Some of the photographs were shot at Flippy’s, a queer bar on Sydney Road run by Amy Parker and Em Lipschitz, which has become Melbourne’s resident safe space for LGBTQI+-coded speed-dating, karaoke, and trivia nights.
 Indeed, if we consider the friends and collaborators credited in Sutures by Cassar—Madden as cinematographer, Royal as catalogue poet, Longley as painting assistant—what becomes clear is how Cassar decentres herself as a part of a support network.
-Credits are also extended to Katie Ryan (who I think I recognise as one of the artists in Cassar’s video Self Restraint), who hosted the 2022 symposium Art and Ableism, featuring Cassar and other artists with disabilities.
+Credits are also extended to Katie Ryan (who I think I recognise as one of the artists in Cassar’s video Self Restraint), who hosted the 2022 symposium Art and Ableism, featuring Cassar and other artists with disabilities, and Jane Trengrove who co-organised the symposium with Ryan and who mentored Cassar during the production of Sutures.
 There is also Sam Petersen, who was recently a part of the exhibition Yucky at ACE in Adelaide alongside Cassar and five other artists who identify as disabled, neurodivergent, or chronically ill.
 Critically, Petersen has been a tireless activist for disability rights and, most recently, has been a key voice in opposition to the federal government’s proposal to reform the NDIS, which disability activists are saying will have devastating effects on communities of people with disabilities.
-Her activism and place within a network of like-minded creatives represent a rewriting of dominant narratives around the disabled body as powerless.
+Their activism and place within a network of like-minded creatives represent a rewriting of dominant narratives around the disabled body as powerless.

 <p>Sophie Cassar, <em>Self Restraint, </em>(archival prints), 2024.
 Inkjet on cotton rag.
 Dimensions variable.
 Photography: Amy May Stuart.
 Photo: Thomas McCammon</p>